dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 ## Vagrant Walkthrough

-First off, only if you are on a CentOS or RHEL host, enable the Vagrant Software Collection:
+First off, if you are on a CentOS or RHEL host, enable the Vagrant Software Collection:

 ```bash